 Benthic community condition in Chesapeake Bay is assessed using a benthic index of biotic integrity (B-IBI), which evaluates the ecological condition of a sample by comparing values of key benthic community attributes to reference values expected under non-degraded conditions in similar habitat types.
 Probability-based sampling and the B-IBI are used to estimate the area of Chesapeake Bay with degraded bottom habitat condition.

-The large improvement in benthic condition observed between 2013 and 2014 was associated with exceptionally low hypoxic volumes (waters with low oxygen content), especially in the Virginia portion of the Bay.
-Notwithstanding this improvement, benthic communities in Chesapeake Bay remain in poor condition, with species diversity and biomass-dominant species declining over the 1995-2014 time period.
+Improvements in benthic condition in 2015 were associated with low hypoxic volumes (waters with low oxygen content).
+Low hypoxic volumes were likely the result of overall low spring flows and nutrient runoff into Chesapeake Bay.
+Notwithstanding this improvement, benthic communities in Chesapeake Bay remain in poor condition, with species diversity and biomass-dominant species declining over the 1995-2015 time period.

 See results at right for further detail.

 Patterns of condition within each stratum can be explored from the

 interactive stratum map below.